PhMajerus/FIGfonts/README.md

 ### phm-dosv
 ![phm-dosv](images/phm-dosv.png)

-This font uses Unicode 16.0 octants characters to recreate the original Japanese DOS/V character set.
+This font uses Unicode 16.0 octants characters to recreate the original Microsoft Japanese DOS/V character set.
 This is the font used on Japanese versions of IBM PC-DOS and MS-DOS with support for code page 932 (Shift-JIS).
 Just like phm-vga above is probably the font most people remember as the MS-DOS font, this is the one Japanese users remember.
 The characters are 8×16 pseudo-pixels for half-width and 16×16 pseudo-pixels for full-width, rendered as 4×4 and 8×4 octants characters respectively.
 It uses four rows and supports codepage 932.